 After your visit to Athabasca Falls, make your way to Sunwapta Falls, another one of Jasper National Park’s gems and one of the most breathtaking waterfalls in Alberta.
 This pair of cascading waterfalls are found along the Icefields Parkway, approximately 40 minutes south of the town of Jasper.

 The Upper Falls are found just next to the road and don’t require much of a walk from the parking lot, so they’re hard to miss!
-After taking a few photos here, you can choose to hike to the Lower Falls; this short out-and-back trail allows you to explore gorgeous forest and mountain scenery, culminating in the view of the majestic Lower Sunwapta Falls.
+After taking a few photos here, you can choose to hike to the Lower Falls; this short out-and-back trail allows you to explore the gorgeous forest and mountain scenery, culminating in the view of the majestic Lower Sunwapta Falls.

 Day 1 – Dinner in Jasper